amperity/amperity-docs/amperity_reference/source/bridge.rst

           If you have not already set up and configured the Databricks CLI you will need to do the following:

           #.
-Install the |ext_databricks_cli_install|.
+Install the `Databricks CLI <https://docs.databricks.com/en/dev-tools/cli/install.html>`__ |ext_link|.
           #.
-Get a |ext_databricks_cli_personal_access_token|.
+Get a `personal access token <https://docs.databricks.com/en/dev-tools/auth/pat.html#databricks-personal-access-tokens-for-workspace-users>`__ |ext_link|.
           #.
 Configure the Databricks CLI for your local machine.

-             Run the |ext_databricks_cli_run_databricks_configure| command, after which you will be asked to enter the hostname for your instance of Databricks along with your personal access token.
+             Run the `databricks configure <https://docs.databricks.com/en/dev-tools/cli/configure-commands.html>`__ |ext_link| command, after which you will be asked to enter the hostname for your instance of Databricks along with your personal access token.

-       The user who will run the Databricks CLI and add a schema to Databricks for outbound sharing from Amperity must have |ext_databricks_permission_create_provider| permissions in Databricks.
+       The user who will run the Databricks CLI and add a schema to Databricks for outbound sharing from Amperity must have `CREATE PROVIDER <https://docs.databricks.com/en/data-governance/unity-catalog/manage-privileges/privileges.html#create-provider>`__ |ext_link| permissions in Databricks.

 .. bridge-outbound-share-prerequisites-end